handi2002/Opsview-Plugins/README.md

 # Opsview-Plugins
 scripts related to opsview
-I put my Opsview related customized scripts in this repo
+I put my Opsview related customized scripts in this repo.
+Opsview is not free anymore :(